The designing principle, more or less, is the collection of creative things you do to present and tell your story.

 Gone Girl by Gillian Flynn

 At its core, this is about a husband who’s suspected of murdering his missing wife.
 Its designing principle is to alternate between the husband’s present, front-story perspective and the wife’s past perspective by way of diary entries.
 The designing principle also provides a plot device, because the diary we’ve been reading provides a twist halfway through the story.
-At which point the wife herself starts taking over the story in the present.
+At which point the wife herself starts taking over her part of the story narration in the present.

 The Princess Bride by William Goldman